 Unfair or misleading trading practices, aggressive selling and misleading omissions are all covered by the Consumer Protection from Unfair Trading Regulations.

-On the 1st October 2014 amendments have been made to these regulations which give consumers new rights of protection and redress and if you’ve been the victim of misleading actions or aggressive selling.
+On the 1st of October 2014 amendments were made to these regulations which give consumers new rights of protection and redress if they’ve been the victim of misleading actions or aggressive selling.

 The banned practices under the Consumer Protection from Unfair Trading Regulations are to ensure that traders, marketing professionals and customers are clear about what is prohibited and help provide consumer protection.